wradlib/wradlib/docs/notebooks/attenuation/pia.md

 ## 3. Kraemer

-[Kraemer et al., 2008](https://docs.wradlib.org/en/latest/bibliography.html#kraemer2008) suggested to iteratively determine the power law parameters of the A(Z).
+{cite}`Kraemer2008` suggested to iteratively determine the power law parameters of the A(Z).
 In particular, the power law coefficient is interatively decreased until the attenuation correction does not lead to reflectivity values above a given threshold (Kraemer suggested 59 dBZ).
 Using {{wradlib}}, this would be called by using the function {mod}`~wradlib.atten.correct_attenuation_constrained` with a specific ``constraints`` argument:

 ```{code-cell} python
 pia_kraemer = da.wrl.atten.correct_attenuation_constrained(